Tokyo Ghoul: Live-action films

+Art exhibition

+An art exhibition of the anime's tenth anniversary, titled Tokyo Ghoul EX., was held at Warehouse Terrada G1 Building in Tokyo from October 21 to December 1, 2024, and from December 14 to 29 at VS. Grand Green in Osaka.

 Reception

 Tokyo Ghoul was nominated for the 38th Kodansha Manga Award in 2014.
 Tokyo Ghoul was chosen as one of the Best Manga at the Comic-Con International Best & Worst Manga of 2016.
 The Young Adult Library Services Association in the United States named the series one of its "Great Graphic Novels for Teens" and "Popular Paperbacks for Young Adults" in 2017.
 In 2018, it was nominated for the 30th Harvey Award for Best Manga.
-On TV Asahi's Manga Sōsenkyo 2021 poll, in which 150.000 people voted for their top 100 manga series, Tokyo Ghoul ranked 41st.
+On TV Asahi's Manga Sōsenkyo 2021 poll, in which 150,000 people voted for their top 100 manga series, Tokyo Ghoul ranked 41st.

-Tokyo Ghoul was the 27th best-selling manga series in Japan in 2013, with 1.6 million estimated sales.
-As of January 2014, the manga had sold around 2.6 million copies.
+Tokyo Ghoul was the 27th best-selling manga series in Japan in 2013, with over 1.6 million estimated sales.
+By January 2014, the manga had sold around 2.6 million copies.
 It was the fourth best-selling manga series in Japan in 2014, with 6.9 million copies sold.
 The whole original series sold over 12 million copies.
 The sequel series, Tokyo Ghoul:re sold over 3.7 million copies in Japan during its debut year in 2015, and 4.3 million copies in 2016.
 It was the fifth best-selling manga series in 2017 with sales of over 5.3 million copies.
 It was the tenth best-selling manga series in 2018 with 3.2 million copies sold.
-Both series combined for over 24 million copies in circulation by June 2017, and they had 34 million copies in print worldwide as of January 2018.
-As of July 2018, both manga had 37 million in print.
-From December 2017 to December 2018, the franchise sold 2.3 billion yen, and was ranked at 16th place as one of the top-selling media franchises in Japan.
-As of March 3, 2019, both manga had 44 million copies in print.
-As of January 21, 2021, both manga had over 47 million copies in print.
+Both series combined for over 24 million copies in circulation by June 2017, and they had 34 million copies in circulation worldwide by January 2018.
+By July 2018, both manga had 37 million in circulation.
+From December 2017 to December 2018, the franchise sold 2.3 billion yen, and was ranked at sixteenth place as one of the top-selling media franchises in Japan.
+By March 2019, both manga had 44 million copies in circulation.
+By January 2021, both manga had over 47 million copies in circulation.